Sorry, we could not find what you are looking for.

 You can try again or take a look here.

-A new transit-oriented development, consisting of six residential towers that will form a gateway to the Bronx from the north and an iconic sentinel from the south, will take its place on the New York skyline by 2027.
+A new transit-oriented development, consisting of five residential buildings that form a gateway to the Bronx from the north and an iconic sentinel from the south, will take its place on the New York skyline by 2030.

 The site allows views to the Bronx River and the Bronx River Park greenway trail system.
 A new park at south end of the site will provide green space for resident use and recreation and connection to the Bronx Park greenway environment.
 Two retail plazas on the podium will provide both public and private gathering spaces.